Before there was the Interstate, when everyone drove the old two-lane highways, Burma Shave signs were ubiquitous.

-Before there were interstates, when everyone drove the old two-lane highways, Burma Shave signs were posted all over the countryside in farmers’ fields along the roads.
-They were small red signs with white letters.
-There would be five signs, about 100 feet apart, each of the first four containing one line of a quatrain.
-The fifth sign advertised BurmaShave, a popular shaving cream of the period.
+Burma Shave signs were smallish red signs with white letters.
+There were aleays exactly five signs, about 100 feet apart.
+Each of the first four contained one line of a quatrain, and the fifth sign displayed the logo of Burma Shave, a popular shaving cream of the period.

 The poetry on the signs was doggerel, as you can see from the authentic set of signs shown to the right, but it was catchy and memorable.
 Sometimes, as a public service, a set would make a point about driving safety.
 I’m old enough to remember those signs, and I’m also crazy enough to invent some Burma Shave-style doggerel of my own.
 You’ll be driving past the signs at about 45 MPH (73 km/h), and — just as it was back then — you won’t know what set of signs will be coming up.
 (It’s not as if there were only one!)